 The Importance of Dental Technology

 Through the decades, dental technology continues to advance and become more efficient for both doctors and patients.
-At our dental practice in Jupiter, FL, Dr. Villalobos uses a variety of dental technology to ensure patients receive the highest quality dental care possible.
+At our dental practice in Jupiter, FL, Dr. Villalobos utilizes a variety of dental technology to ensure patients receive the highest quality dental care possible.
 We want to make sure our patients experience quick, easy, and comfortable visits.

 Panorex is an advanced piece of imaging technology that’s capable of identifying many issues and structures that a normal x-ray can’t.
 You’ll start by sitting in a chair with your chin on a small ledge.
 Once positioned in the machine, it will rotate around your entire head, taking a full 360-degree view of the teeth, head, sinuses, and bones.